Ballot Box Bunny: Plot

 Next, he rigs a cannon at the front door of Bugs' headquarters and greets Bugs with friendship at the back door; he knocks his boot heel against the floor to fool Bugs into going to answer the front door.
 The plan backfires when Bugs pretends that the person at the door is a girl from "Saint Louie" there to see Sam.
-Sam believes it's an old flame, Emma, and rushes to greet her, triggering the cannon.
+Sam believes it is an old flame, Emma, and rushes to greet her, triggering the cannon.

-Sam then challenges Bugs, asking him if he can "play the pi-anna", and Bugs accepts the challenge; Sam rigs explosives in the piano, attached to a specific key, and presents the piano to Bugs to play "Those Endearing Young Charms" (a gag recycled from a Private Snafu short), but Bugs manages to avoid the trap by misplaying the tune on purpose, avoiding the rigged key.
+Sam then challenges Bugs, asking him if he can play the piano, and Bugs accepts the challenge; Sam rigs explosives in the piano, attached to a specific key, and presents the piano to Bugs to play "Those Endearing Young Charms" (a gag recycled from a Private Snafu short), but Bugs manages to avoid the trap by misplaying the tune on purpose, avoiding the rigged key.
 A frustrated Sam finally takes over and plays it correctly, falling for his own trap.

 A quick chase through the streets leads the pair to the parade for the newly elected mayor.
 But as it turns out, a literal "dark horse" candidate, a chestnut-colored mare, stepped in and won.
 The car bears a sign reading "Our New Mare".
 Bugs suggests a game of Russian Roulette and hands Sam a revolver.
 Sam agrees, points the gun at his head, closes his eyes and pulls the trigger; he gets the click of an empty chamber.
 He then hands the gun to Bugs, who points the gun at his head, closes his eyes, and pulls the trigger as the "camera" irises into black in the center of the screen, to the sound of a gunshot.
 An iris opens up on Bugs to the left, showing that he had actually ducked immediately before he fired and now holds a smoking gun.
 He proclaims, "I missed!"
 The right side of the screen irises open to reveal a scorched, hatless Sam shot in the head by Bugs' wayward blast, and Sam grumbles: "I hate that rabbit!"